+Judgements and estimates are used when determining NBE's deferred tax assets.
+The tax regulation and treatment are not always clear or certain, and prior year tax returns often remain open and subject to approval from the tax authorities for lengthy periods.
+Thus the tax related positions reported here are estimated based on the best available information, and where applicable, on external advice.
 Deferred tax assets are recognized in respect of tax losses to the extent that it is probable that future taxable profit will be available against which the tax losses can be utilized.
-NBE determines that the deferred tax assets should be recoverable based on the likelihood level of future taxable profit in accordance with latest NBE's business plan.
+NBE determines that the deferred tax assets are recoverable based on the likelihood level of future taxable profit in accordance with latest NBE's business plan.
 Please refer to Note 9 Deferred tax assets & Income tax expense.
+Differences between the final outcome and the original estimates are accounted for in the current and deferred tax assets in the period in which reasonable certainty is obtained.
+Other than deferred tax assets, certain judgement from management is also applied with regard to transfer pricing when assessing and determining whether certain transactions comply with the arm's length principle.